 Official: 2 Chinese sailors die, 2 hurt in Pacific

-PHOENIX (AP) — Two Chinese sailors died and six are believed to be missing after their boat sank in the Pacific Ocean, an official at Davis-Monthan Air Force Base said Sunday.
+PHOENIX (AP) — Two Chinese sailors died and six are believed to be missing after their boat sank in the Pacific Ocean, an official at Davis-Monthan Air Force Base in the U.S. said Sunday.

-She said the Venezuelan crew said four sailors were badly burned.
+The Venezuelan crew said four sailors were badly burned, she said.
 Two later died of their injuries.

-The rescuers treated the sailors, who will be hoisted, along with the U.S. airmen, onto three helicopters Sunday and flown to Cabo San Lucas.
-The injured pair will then be taken in a different aircraft to a burn unit in San Diego, accompanied by the airmen giving them care.
+The sailors will be hoisted, along with the U.S. airmen, onto three helicopters Sunday and flown to Cabo San Lucas.
+The injured pair will be taken in a different aircraft to a burn unit in San Diego, accompanied by the airmen giving them care.